 How Effective Is Physiotherapy Treatment for Bell’s palsy?

 Firstly, what is Bell’s palsy?
 Bell’s palsy is a term given to the sudden onset of facial muscle weakness.
-It usually affects one side of the face and has an initial recovery period ranging from a few weeks to three months.
-The exact cause is unknown but studies have shown that it is the swelling and inflammation of the nerve that controls the muscles down the side of the face, which causes compression as it travels through bone cavities in the skull or can be a result of a reaction that can occur after an infection.
+It usually affects one side of the face, and the initial recovery period varies from a few weeks to three months.
+The exact cause is unknown, but studies have shown that it is the swelling and inflammation of the nerve that controls the muscles down the side of the face, which causes compression as it travels through bone cavities in the skull or can be a result of a reaction that can occur after an infection.

-With such a rapid onset (between 24-72 hours) Bell’s palsy can be scary and confusing if symptoms are not known and can sometimes be confused with the beginning of a stroke or other facial paralysis.
-Unlike a stroke, the common complete one-sided paralysis causes your face to droop, making your smile one-sided and your eye resistant to close.
-For the most part, Bell’s palsy is temporary for most and recovery can be within a couple of weeks or complete recovery in six months.
+With such a rapid onset (between 24 and 72 hours), Bell’s palsy can be scary and confusing if symptoms are not known and can sometimes be confused with the beginning of a stroke or other facial paralysis.
+Unlike a stroke, the typical complete one-sided paralysis causes your face to sag, making your smile one-sided and your eye resistant to closing.
+For the most part, Bell’s palsy is temporary, and recovery can occur within a couple of weeks or complete recovery in six months.

 Bell’s palsy symptoms come on suddenly and can include:

-• Rapid onset of mild weakness to total paralysis affecting one side of your face and usually occurring within hours or days (in approximately 1% cases both sides of the face are affected)
+• Rapid onset of mild weakness to total paralysis affecting one side of your face and usually occurring within hours or days (in approximately 1% of cases, both sides of the face are affected)

-• Ear pain or flu-like symptoms prior to the onset
+• Ear pain or flu-like symptoms before the onset

 • An altered or impaired sense of taste